Elizabeth Stride: Murder

-Stride's body was discovered at approximately 1:00 a.m. on Sunday 30 September 1888 in the adjacent Dutfield's Yard by Louis Diemschutz, the steward of the International Working Men's Educational Club.
+At approximately 1:00 a.m. on Sunday 30 September 1888, Stride's body was discovered in the adjacent Dutfield's Yard by Louis Diemschutz, the steward of the International Working Men's Educational Club.
 Diemschutz had driven into the poorly illuminated yard with his horse and two-wheeled cart, when his horse abruptly shied to the left to avoid what appeared to be a bundle lying upon the ground.
 Noting what he later described as a "dark object" lying on the ground, Diemschutz unsuccessfully attempted to lift the object with his whip handle before leaving his cart to inspect it.
 Upon lighting a match, Diemschutz saw a prone body.
 He immediately ran inside the club to check his wife was safe.
 After finding her safe and sound, he reported his discovery before the group promptly dispersed to seek help.

+Stride's body lay on her left side, with her right hand upon her stomach and her left arm extended behind her back.
+Her left hand still clutched several cachous wrapped in tissue paper, and the bow of her checkered silk scarf had been pulled tightly to the left of her neck, possibly from behind.
 Blood was still flowing from a single knife wound inflicted to Stride's neck and, although her hands were cold to the touch, other sections of her body were either slightly or "quite" warm.
 This suggests Stride was killed shortly before Diemschutz's arrival in the yard.
 Several patrons of the Working Men's Educational Club who had left the premises between 12:30 and 12:50 a.m., later informed police they had observed nothing amiss.